smsearcy/mesh-info/docs/guide.rst

 Click on the node or link for a popup with more information and a hyperlink the the node details page.

+*Recent* links
+(which were not available during the last polling of the network) are hidden by default, but can be enabled on the *layers* menu.
+They will be faded/translucent.

 .. note::

    As of v0.5.0,